Tess Porter

 Smithsonian Staff

-I'm the User Experience Strategist at the Smithsonian Office of Educational Technology.
-Here, I focus on the use of digital museum resources to support teaching and learning.
+I'm the former User Experience Strategist at the Smithsonian Office of Educational Technology.
+Here, I focused on the use of digital museum resources to support teaching and learning.
 My work draws on my experience as a museum educator, digital analyst, usability researcher, and content designer.
-I hold a B.A. in Anthropology and a B.A. in Art History from University Colorado Boulder, and an M.S. in Museums and Digital Culture with an Advanced Certificate in User Experience at Pratt Institute.
+I hold a B.A. in Anthropology and a B.A. in Art History from University Colorado Boulder, and an M.S. in Museums and Digital Culture with an Advanced Certificate in User Experience from Pratt Institute.

 Tess Porter's collections